Disclosure information on the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)

 Responding to Challenges Related to Climate Change

-The Yokohama Rubber Group has positioned "climate change mitigation and adaptation" as one of the key management issues for contributing to a sustainable society and sustainable corporate growth, and expressed its support for the TCFD recommendations in January 2022.
+The Yokohama Rubber group also considers that climate change mitigation and adaptation is as one of our most important management issues for contributing to a sustainable society and ensuring sustainable corporate growth.
+To make this position clear, we officially expressed our support for the TCFD recommendations, which encourages organizations toward broader disclosure of climate-related business and financial risks, in January 2022.

 We will continue to actively disclose information on our efforts to address climate change in line with the TCFD recommendations.

-The Yokohama Rubber Group has positioned "climate change mitigation and adaptation" as one of the key management issues for contributing to a sustainable society and sustainable corporate growth, and expressed its support for the TCFD recommendations in January 2022.
+The Yokohama Rubber group also considers that climate change mitigation and adaptation is as one of our most important management issues for contributing to a sustainable society and ensuring sustainable corporate growth.
+To make this position clear, we officially expressed our support for the TCFD recommendations, which encourages organizations toward broader disclosure of climate-related business and financial risks, in January 2022.

 We will continue to actively disclose information on our efforts to address climate change in line with the TCFD recommendations.